Ajn0r/pet-palace-api/README.md

 Solution was inspired by [this code](https://django.fun/en/qa/426873/)

+### Pets

+On the pets list, the pet owner wasn't displaying due to the source being not correct, it was resolved by adding the source 'owner.username' to the serializer.

+### Posts

+Comment count and likes count were correctly set up in the view but I had forgotten to set them in the serializer, therefore it didn't display those values.
+Once added in the serializer the values could be viewed on the posts.

 ### Ratings

 I first had a rated attribute which was a foreign key to the User model to connect the user that was rated with the rating, this was however not necessary since it could be reached through the petsitting attribute instead.
 When trying to remove this with ratings already in the test database it caused some issues, I couldn't reach the admin page to remove them and I couldn't migrate either, the solution was to delete the migrations and start over, remove the ratings and then do it all again.
 It was a small bug that was quickly resolved.